Perfect points on genus one curves and consequences for supersingular K3 surfaces

 \end{example}

 \begin{example}[Shioda] Consider the Weierstrass equation

-Suppose $p$ is a prime such that the minimal resolution is a K3 surface $X$.
-The obvious elliptic structure $f:X\to\P^1$ over the projective line $\P^1$ with homogeneous coordinates $[s:t]$ has one singular fiber of Kodaira type $\III$ (over $[1:0]$), one of type $\IV^*$ (over $[0:1]$), and thirteen of type $\I_1$.
-Thus, the divisor $\Delta(f)$ is represented by the polynomial $s^8t^3$.
+We let $X\to\P^1$ be the corresponding elliptic K3 surface, where as before the fibration is over the projective line $\P^1$ with homogeneous coordinates $[s:t]$.
+If $p\neq 13$, then this fibration has one singular fiber of Kodaira type $\III$ (over $[1:0]$), one fiber of type $\IV^*$ (over $[0:1]$), and 13 of type $\I_1$ (over the points $[1:\zeta]$, where $\zeta$ is a $13$th root of $-4/27$).
+Thus, the divisor $\FT(f)$ is represented by the polynomial $s^8t^3$.
 As in Proposition \ref{prop:cohoinj2}, we see that $f$ is $\infty$-Frobenius split.